wp-plugins/spoontalk-event-calendar/readme.txt

 The plugin is under beta new featured will be added based on user feedback.
 We do have plans to support Recurring and Multi day events.

 Pls take not that it is not a booking solution.
-Event booking is not supported.
+Event booking is not supported...

 In case you face any problem, contact us via the [Forums]